tibber/tibber-smartthings-app/README.md

 2. From this git repository, copy the contents of src/smartapp.
 3. Open the SmartApp in SmartThings developer portal and paste contents to code section.
 4. **Install in simulator** (NB: this is the crucial part) to retreive the API tokn.
-5. Copy and keep this API token and past it into the Tibber app -> Power-ups -> Samsung SmartThings -> Connect to
+5. Copy and keep this API token and past it into the Tibber app -> Power-ups -> Samsung SmartThings -> Connect
 6. Unistall SmartApp from simulator.

 # Publish